 Determining the optimal bitrate to use to deliver video is difficult even if you've been streaming for years.
 Bandwidth costs money, so you want to use smallest the bitrate possible without compromising the quality of the content.
-There are two standard methods you can use to determine the bitrate to generate for streamed video: average bits per pixel and constant rate factor.
+There are two standard methods you can use to determine the bitrate to generate for streamed video to Wowza Streaming Engine™ media server software: bits per pixel and constant rate factor.

 Bits per pixel (BPP) is the average amount of data applied to each pixel in a video file.
-It's calculated by multiplying the resolution of the video (its width times its height, in pixels) times the frame rate (the number of frames per second), and dividing by the per-second video data rate (kbps):
+It's calculated by dividing the data rate (kbps) by a video's pixels per second (width in pixels times height in pixels times frames per second):

 BPP typically ranges from 0.05 to 0.150, depending on the amount of motion in the scene.
 The more motion there is, the higher the BPP should be.